adimare/perceptron/README.md

 |**lambda**|*Optional* integer|Used for regularization to avoid overfitting.
 If the neural network performs too well on the training set but not so much on validation/test sets, the lambda value should be increased.
 Defaults to 0.|
 |**maxIterations**|*Optional* integer|Determines the max amount of times the backpropagation algorithm is executed to update the neural network's weights.
 Defaults to 50.|

+Train a randomly initialized neural network based on training set X and labels y using 1 as the lambda for regularization for a maximum of 100 iterartions.
 ```console
 neuralNetwork = train(neuralNetwork, [400 16 16 10], X, y, 1, 100);
 ```